am15h/tflite_flutter_plugin/README.md

 3. Use **`sh install.sh -d`** (Linux) or **`install.bat -d`** (Windows) instead if you wish to use these `GpuDelegateV2` and `NnApiDelegate`.

 These scripts install pre-built binaries based on latest stable tensorflow release.
 For info about using other tensorflow versions refer to [this](#use-the-plugin-with-any-tensorflow-version) part of readme.

+### Desktop

+Follow instructions in [this guide](https://github.com/am15h/tflite_flutter_plugin/wiki/Building-Desktop-binaries-with-XNNPack-Delegate) to build and use desktop binaries.

 ## TFLite Flutter Helper Library